 What both games have in common – and what made Theme Hospital so particularly enduring – is gameplay that anyone could get their hands on and enjoy within minutes.
 Managing a hospital could easily be made too tricky, or too depressing, but Two Point Hospital makes it joyous.
 One floor, simple drag-and-place controls, uncomplicated items, and the simple goal of curing patients and keeping everyone happy.
 Then someone’s sick in a bin, the De-Humorifier blows up, or a failed patient comes back from the dead seeking revenge.
 All in a day’s work at Two Point Hospital so you better know how to deal with it all.

-As we say in our Two Point Hospital review, everything escalates after the gentle intro, everything escalates and soon becomes proper challenging – but never losing its humour and the fun that goes along with it.
+As we say in our Two Point Hospital review, everything escalates after the gentle intro and soon becomes properly challenging – but this management game never loses its humor.
 It’s cute in the same way Wallace & Gromit is, with plenty of ridiculous diseases – and cures – and the DJs on the tannoy only add to the entertainment.
 Just make sure to check under the snack machines as that’s where those pesky Monobrows lurk.

-Factorio is all about building and maintaining factories on the alien world you’ve crash landed upon.
+Factorio is all about building and maintaining factories on the alien world you’ve crash-landed upon.
 While initially about survival, harvesting resources by hand as you do in Minecraft, and fending off the dangerous wildlife, Factorio quickly expands beyond that.
-It allows you to create massive centres of industry, with production lines, automated machines, and solar-powered robots.
+It allows you to create massive industry centers, with production lines, automated machines, and solar-powered robots.

-While Factorio could possibly too complicated for some, once you get into designing and managing of your factory, you’ll soon find the hours slipping away.
-It’s not the most attractive game on this list but Factorio is probably the most addictive.
-We live in hope that the developer will actually finish it some day.
+While Factorio could be too complicated for some, once you get into designing and managing your factory, you’ll soon find the hours slipping away.
+It’s not the most attractive game on this list, but Factorio is probably the most addictive.
+We live in the hope that the developer will finish it someday.

 Inspired by the likes of Harvest Moon and Animal Crossing, Stardew Valley has you manage a farm that was left to you by your grandfather, which you can do with whatever you choose.
 You can grow crops and raise livestock, make a thriving jam business or enter the nearby caves to fight slimes that you can breed.

 But there’s so much more to do outside of that, too.
 Head into town and you can make friends with the local villagers, or even start a romantic relationship.
-There are also quests to earn extra money, a huge map to explore, and you can work on restoring the town hall if you want to be charitable.
-Stardew Valley is one of the loveliest management games available on PC.
+There are also quests to earn extra Stardew Valley money, a huge map to explore, and you can work on restoring the town hall if you want to be charitable.
+Stardew Valley is one of the loveliest farming sims available on PC.
 Just make sure to manage your time most of all as this game will eat it up.
 Plus, if you want to extend the experience then you can install a bunch of the best Stardew Valley mods.

 The Sims 3

 While there are four games in the series so far we suggest playing The Sims 3.
-It features more age ranges (The Sims 4 is still lacking a few crucial features, although you can enhance the experience with the best Sims 4 cheat codes or enable some of the best Sims 4 mods.
-The Sims 3 still reigns supreme for the ability to travel to other neighbourhoods and manage them too, and the level of both developer and mod support was far higher than other games in the series.
+The Sims 4 is still lacking a few crucial features, although you can enhance the experience with the best Sims 4 cheat codes or enable some of the best Sims 4 mods.
+The Sims 3 still reigns supreme for the ability to travel to other neighborhoods and manage them too, and the high level of both developer and mod support.

 Jurassic Park: Operation Genesis was far too long ago.
 Thank goodness, then, that Planet Coaster developer Frontier turned up to make a modern version of the classic dinosaur park management sim.
-Jurassic World Evolution lets you breed care for, and unleash dinosaurs on unsuspecting visitors, and the sequel keeps much of what made the first game so compelling.
+The original Jurassic World Evolution lets you breed, care for, and unleash dinosaurs on unsuspecting visitors, and the sequel keeps much of what made the first game so compelling.

 Frontier brings the incredible extinct creatures to life with fantastic animation and sounds that are so superb you’ll think your name is John Hammond.
-Keeping the dinosaurs happy, and meeting the demands of your department heads, is a full-time job..
-Especially when the Indominus Rex breaks out and you have to send a team out to capture it eats all the tourists.
+Keeping the dinosaurs happy, and meeting the demands of your department heads, is a full-time job.

-Jurassic World Evolution is a thrilling game that will please fans of the franchise.
-Bear in mind that you’ll have to complete challenges before unlocking an island that you can build your own park on.
-Not that it’s a chore when there are so many dinosaurs to watch.
+Jurassic World Evolution 2 is a thrilling dinosaur game that will please fans of the franchise and the original, although, as our review points out, it’s not without its issues.
+Not that it becomes a chore when there are so many pretty dinosaurs to watch.